 Before making that drill press purchase, remember that the larger the swing size, the larger the material it can accommodate.

 The rule of thumb in drilling is that the tougher or stronger the material, the higher the power required to drill into it for the same drill bit dimensions.
-A drill press with a lower power rating will take longer to drill a particular hole size than one with a higher power rating.
+Drill presses with lower power ratings will take longer to drill a particular hole size than ones with higher power ratings.

-The depth stop/gauge feature allows you to automatically make multiple holes at consistent and precise depths.
+The depth stop/gauge feature allows you to automatically make multiple holes at consistent and precise depths, to ensure the most accurate drilling.
 If you have a project requiring consistent holes, you should go for a drill press with a depth gauge.

 Pro tip: A depth stop can be added to a drill press as an accessory.